 “You would let me go?”
 The hook was set.
 There was a bite.

 “For your sake and for the sake of your workers it would be best.
 Call it letting one fish go to make a bigger catch.
 You’re not the one Judge Doyle wants at this point.
 Don’t put yourself on the rack.”

 “Fine,” he agreed.

 As the trial drew on Judge Doyle sought to put the final nail in Tabitha’s coffin.
 She opened her courtroom with the promise that the Boss Lady would be broken before her bench.
 Despite the overwhelming evidence against Tabitha and the strong likelihood that she would be behind bars for a long time, the Judge was still not satisfied.
 She wanted to break Tabitha of the bonds she had in the Shanties.
 She wanted to show the people their queen was nothing more than a murdering sociopath who was leading them to lawlessness.
 She would start from the strongest top branches of Tabitha’s alliances and work her way down.
 The Auction House snapped.
-Next up was the longest spanning bond between the Headliners and the Knock Knock Club.
-The agreement between the Mack Distillery and the Knock Knock Club was the first one reached when the club opened.
+Next up was the long spanning bond between the Mack Distillery and the Knock Knock Club.
 A photo of Agnes, Tawny, Brendan and Annie hung in the balcony area of the club.
 That was a different generation though.
 That was a long time ago.
-Things had changed.
 A lot had changed since those photos had been taken.
 A lot had transpired since the four smiled and the lens flashed.
 Tawny and Agnes were not their niece.
 Brendan and Annie were not their son.
 As Paddy was led to the stand, he offered Tabitha no eye contact.

 Judge Doyle: Presiding